-Pizza Month.
+National Pizza Month is finally here!
 If you’re anything like us, you definitely don’t need an excuse to

-learn about how you can celebrate this delicious month Wisconsin-style.
+learn how you can commemorate this delicious month Wisconsin-style.

 What’s the best cheese for pizza?